-The JSON Formatter was created to help with debugging.
-As JSON data is often output without line breaks to save space, it is extremely difficult to actually read and make sense of it.
-This little tool hoped to solve the problem by formatting the JSON data so that it is easy to read and debug by human beings.
+The JSON Formatter was created to help folks with debugging.
+As JSON data is often output without line breaks to save space, it can be extremely difficult to actually read and make sense of it.
+This tool hoped to solve the problem by formatting and beautifying the JSON data so that it is easy to read and debug by human beings.

-Shortly after it was created, JSON validation was added following the description set out by Douglas Crockford of json.org in RFC 4627.
-It has since been expanded to also validate both current competing JSON standards RFC 7159 and ECMA-404.
+To further expand the debugging capabilities, advanced JSON validation was soon added following the description set out by Douglas Crockford of json.org in RFC 4627.
+It has since been updated to allow validation of multiple JSON standards, including both current specifications RFC 8259 and ECMA-404.

 Most recently, the capability to fix common JSON errors was added.
 If enabled, it will replace incorrect quotes, add missing quotes, escape unescaped characters, and remove comments and trailing commas.